11 Ways To Say “Thank You” in Japanese in Any Social Situation

 Thank You in Japanese for Business

-When choosing the right phrase to use to thank your coworkers and superiors, you’ll need to consider your position in the hierarchy of the situation.
+When choosing the right phrase to thank your coworkers and superiors, you’ll need to consider your position in the contextual hierarchy.

 I certainly had to get used to it when I worked for a Japanese company.
-To save you some struggle, here are business phrases I heard used the most:
+To save you the trouble, here are some of the most common business phrases I’ve heard used to express thanks:

-You may see this written more than spoken, like in writing Japanese emails.
+You may see this more often in writing, like in Japanese emails.
 For example:

 Itsumo sapouto shite itadaki, kanshya shimasu.

-Makoto ni is the respectful way to say hontou ni — “very.”
+Makoto ni ( 誠に orまことに) is the respectful way to say hontou ni ( 本当に or ほんとうに), which means “very.”
 I’ve seen this written a lot, especially in emails that go out to subscribers and customers.
 It would feel out of place to say to a friend!

-Other than being written in correspondence from businesses to customers, you can say this phrase to your superiors after they’ve helped you out with something.
+Apart from using it in written business correspondence, you can also say this phrase to your superiors after they’ve helped you out with something.

 However, note that there are some situations where this phrase actually means “I’m sorry.”
 For example: